Audio Fidelity

 gaming audio

-A DAC (Digital-to-Analog Converter) turns digital game audio (1s and 0s) into an analog signal your headphones can play.
-An amplifier (amp) boosts that signal so it’s loud and clear.
+A DAC (Digital-to-Analog Converter) converts digital game audio, those 1s and 0s, into an analog signal your headphones can actually play.
+An amplifier boosts that signal, making it loud and clear.
+Simple as that.

 An external DAC/Amp sits outside your PC case and: